brson/treasuretree/solana-hackathon.md

 In general
 we enjoyed the experience,
-and it presented relatively fewer frustrating obstacles that were irrelevant to writing code than we've experienced previously.
+and it presented relatively few frustrating obstacles to writing the code we wanted.

 ### Things we liked